Connection in a distributed world

 These categories complement and enhance one another.
 For example, an employee might form an in-person connection with a physical space – their office.
 When they work remotely, their connection with their company is more abstract.

 Before we can address connection across these different categories, we first need to understand the nature of relationships.

 Sociologists classify relationships between people as either strong ties or weak ties.

-People we know well, trust, and interact with frequently.
-These relationships are helpful in collaboration, knowledge-sharing, and problem-solving.
+People we know well, trust and interact with frequently.
+These relationships are helpful in collaboration, knowledge-sharing and problem-solving.
 Strong ties support our day-to-day work processes.

 Strong ties have suffered in recent years, but distributed work has taken a larger toll on our efforts to nurture existing weak ties or form new ones.

-Organizations have found this eroding of weak ties to be most detrimental to their creativity and innovation.****
+Organisations have found this eroding of weak ties to be most detrimental to their creativity and innovation.****

 How it all comes together

 Strategies for cultivating connection abound.
 If you’re unsure where to begin, we’ve identified the following goals as a starting point.

 – Provide opportunity for immersion into content, less structured conversations and complex decision-making.